 Some law firms also provide work to contract attorneys on a temporary basis to see how well they fit with the team and the workload before offering them a position on a full-time basis.

 How Do I Know If I Need a Contract Attorney?

 Legal contracts and agreements must follow a specific format and include specific wording in order to be binding.
 When you work with a contract attorney to draft and execute your contracts, the agreements will be free of any loopholes, legally enforceable, and admissible in court.
 Before you start the process of drafting any type of legal agreement or document, it's smart to bring in a contract attorney to take care of the entire process.
 You can also use this legal professional's service to review an existing contract before it is signed.

 If you need help understanding what is a contract lawyer, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.